FraWolf/wynncraft.js/README.md

 npm i wynncraft.js --save
 ```

-If you need support visit https://discord.io/GamersHub and ask in the room #wynncraft-js! ;)
+If you need support visit write to Fra#4142 on Discord! :)